Family Orientation FAQs

 Will I be able to join the Texas Parents Association during Family Orientation?

-Yes, Texas Parents will have sign-up stations available for you to sign-up throughout your orientation session.
-Parent volunteers from the Texas Parents Ambassadors Council (wearing bright yellow shirts) and Texas Parents staff will be available to answer your questions.
+Yes, Texas Parents will have sign-up membership stations available for you to sign-up throughout your orientation session.
+Student membership staff and Texas Parents full-time staff will be available to answer your questions.
 Learn more about membership here.

 Registration and Sessions